Rohit-rk07/supermarket-self-checkout/README.md

 ---

 create a barcode image using any online generator for products in db(see seedDatabase.js).
-See Example below or Apple.
+See Example below for Apple.

 ![barcode (4)](https://github.com/user-attachments/assets/71e68629-55c8-40e4-9b37-24ecb5c937a2)